Library Regulations

 · BU identity cards: BU students, academic and administrative personnel who hold a valid BU identity card may use the same as a library card

-· Membership cards that do not bear a photograph of the user: These enable the user to borrow 2 items for a period of 21 days.
+· Membership cards that do not bear a photograph of the user: These enable the user to borrow 4 items for a period of 21 days.
 These cards are issued only to the faculty members of other universities, B.U.
 Alumni and representetives of companies.
-Only Boğaziçi University alumni can access to the electronic resources over the internet.

 · Restricted membership cards that bear a photograph of the user: These allow the user access only into the Library building.
 These cards are issued only to the faculty members, teaching assistants, graduate and doctoral students of other universities and B.U.
 Alumni.